If your travels are taking you to Helsinki Finland, we recommend that you take a look at getting a Helsinki Card.

 We think these are worth it for getting an understanding of the island, but it’s up to you of course!

-If you agree with us and are planning a trip to Helsinki in the coming year, then click here to buy your card from the official website here.
+If you agree with us and are planning a trip to Helsinki in the coming year, then click here to buy your card online here.

 Further Reading